-Cloud determination of an AVHRR analysis pixel is based on the evaluation of results from the individual cloud tests.
-In polar regions, as defined by tunable latitude thresholds, the new tests described in Sections 2 - 11 are applied.
-In general, if any of the nighttime tests detect cloud then the pixel is classified as cloudy; during daytime conditions additional checks are performed to avoid misinterpretation of highly reflective snow/ice backgrounds as cloud.
-Individual tests have applicability criteria: for purposes of the final cloud classification any test that was not run due to failure to meet these criteria are treated as if they produced a negative result.
-For example, the Near-Infrared Brightness Cloud Test (Section 3) is not allowed to pass over locations identified as snow- or ice-covered.
-Thus when evaluating the obviousbright test result in the presence of snow, it is treated as though that test did not detect cloud.
+Cloud determination is made for each AVHRR pixel through evaluation of results from the individual cloud tests.
+In general, if any of the nighttime tests detect cloud then the pixel is classified as cloudy.
+During daytime conditions additional checks are performed to avoid misinterpretation of reflective backgrounds as cloud.
+Individual tests have applicability criteria, for purposes of the final cloud classification any test that was not run due to failure to meet these criteria are treated as if they produced a negative (no-cloud) result.